Sleep Disorders in Children

 Are Sleepwalking and Bedwetting Common Sleep Problems in Children?

-Unusual behaviors during sleep -- sleepwalking, teeth grinding (bruxism), and bedwetting -- are not unusual among children.
+Some sleep behaviors -- such as sleepwalking, teeth grinding (bruxism), and bedwetting -- are not unusual among children.
 Also, sleepwalking is more common in boys than in girls.
 Sleepwalking may result from an immature central nervous system or from being overly tired.
 It usually happens about an hour or two after the child falls asleep.
 Sometimes sleepwalking can persist into adulthood.
 Because sleepwalkers can be harmed, parents need to protect the child from injury.

 Bedwetting may continue well into the elementary years for both girls and boys.
 While bedwetting is sometimes due to anxiety or other emotional issues, nothing is wrong in most kids.
 They will eventually outgrow bedwetting -- girls usually stop before boys.
 On the other hand, although it’s uncommon, bedwetting can be the result of an infection or an allergy.